How do cyber attacks usually start in small businesses?

 This does not mean third party services are unsafe by default.
 The issue is the amount of trust and access given to them.
 A service may hold delegated permissions, API access, administrator rights, customer data, email access, file access or the ability to change website behaviour.

-Recent WordPress plugin incidents show why this matters.
-A plugin that was previously trusted may become risky after a change in ownership or a compromised update path.
-A cloud application may also create exposure if it is granted broader permissions than necessary.
+Documented WordPress plugin incidents illustrate this problem.
+A plugin that was previously trusted can become risky after a compromised update path, a security weakness, a change in control, or another failure within the software supply chain.
+A cloud application can similarly create exposure if it is compromised or has been granted broader permissions than it genuinely needs.

-Supplier risk therefore needs to be reviewed as part of the wider security picture.
-Organisations should know which suppliers and third party tools have access, what permissions they hold, whether they are still needed, and how access would be removed if something went wrong.
+Supplier risk therefore needs to be reviewed as part of the wider security and continuity picture.
+Organisations should know which suppliers and third party tools have access, what permissions they hold, whether that access is still needed, how it could be removed or contained if something went wrong, and how an important function or information would be recovered if the supplier or service became unavailable.

 For more detail, see our guides: